 10 Ways Uber and Lyft Riders Can Get Banned

-- Requesting a ride that is designed to fit less passengers than the actual passenger group size.
-It is considered a violation to request a ride for a party with more passengers than seats available.
-Many times, riders will order the basic rideshare service, UberX or Lyft, which can seat four passengers at maximum, and will attempt to fit a party of five or more inside.
-Riders should always ensure that they order the service that is appropriate for the number of passengers they want to transport in the same ride.
-They should consider ordering an UberXL or Lyft XL so that everybody in their party can be transported safely to their selected destination.
+- Requesting a ride that is designed to fit less riders than the actual group size.
+It is considered a violation to request a ride for a party with more riders than seats available.
+Many times, riders will order the basic rideshare service, UberX or Lyft, which can seat four riders at maximum, and will attempt to fit a party of five or more inside.
+Riders should always make sure that they order the correct service that is appropriate for the number of riders they want to include in the same ride.
+They should consider ordering an UberXL or Lyft XL so that everybody in their party can travel safely.

 - A minor riding alone.
 Riders under the age of 18 who are unaccompanied by a parent or legal guardian are not allowed to use Uber or Lyft services.
-All Uber and Lyft users must approve the terms of service that state that they must be 18 and older to request a ride.
+All Uber and Lyft users must confirm that they are 18 or older to request a ride.

 - Smoking or vaping.
 It is unlawful for riders to smoke while in the rideshare vehicle.
-Doing so can cause harm to the driver and damages to the vehicle.
-If a driver has evidence of damage caused to the vehicle due to the smoking, they can report the rider and charge them a damage fee.
+Doing so can cause harm to the driver and may inflict damages to the interior of the vehicle.
+If a driver has evidence of damages caused by smoking, they can report the rider and charge them a damage fee.
 Damage fees for Uber are up to $250 while damage fees for Lyft can range up to $150.

 - Carrying a weapon.
 Riders are not allowed to carry a firearm or other types of dangerous weapons while inside the rideshare vehicle.
-Please read Uber’s Firearm Policy and Lyft’s No Weapon Policy for more information.
+It is highly recommended to have an Uber safety kit available at all times.

 - Discriminating against other riders or the driver.
 According to Lyft’s Community Guidelines, riders are not allowed to discriminate against drivers or other riders about their “race, skin color, religion, national origin, disability, sexual orientation, sex, marital status, gender identity, age, military status, or any other characteristic protected under law.”

 - Touching the driver or other riders without their explicit consent.
 Riders are not allowed to touch others in the vehicle without their consent.
-There should be no reason to touch another person in a rideshare, and should a reason arise, riders must ask permission first before touching the driver or other rider.
+There should be no reason to touch another person in a rideshare vehicle, and should a reason arise, riders must ask permission first before touching the driver or other rider(s).

 - Using “abusive, discriminatory, sexual, or inappropriate language, behavior, or gestures.”
 This is stated explicitly under Lyft’s Community Guidelines and Uber’s no-sex rule.
-It is prohibited for sexual acts to be done between riders, drivers, and other passengers in the rideshare vehicle.
+It is prohibited for sexual acts to be done between riders and drivers during trips.

 Rider Violations Can Cause Fines and Accidents

-If a rideshare driver allows for a rider to get away with these violations, they could be held responsible and receive a ticket.
-These rideshare violations can also contribute to the cause of an accident.
-In the case of an accident, they could also create damages that could have been prevented.
-Drivers have the right to refuse to offer their services or end their services to riders who violate the terms of service or community guidelines.
+If a rideshare driver allows a rider to get away with one or more violations, they could be held accountable for damages and may receive a ticket.
+It is encouraged for a rideshare driver to refuse to offer their services or end their services to riders who violate the terms of service or community guidelines.